Bensheim: Sport

-Nationally known is the HSG Bensheim/Auerbach women's handball team, which plays in the 2.
-Handball-Bundesliga (Frauen).
+Nationally known is the HSG Bensheim/Auerbach women's handball team, which plays in the 1.
+Handball-Bundesliga.

 Bensheim and its outlying centres are also home to many other sport clubs.

 Denominational Institute

 Since 1947, Bensheim has been home to the Evangelical Federation's Konfessionskundliches Institut (“Denominational Institute”), Europe’s biggest ecumenical institute.
 It was housed at Wolfgang-Sucker-Haus from 1947 to 1967 and also has been once again since November 2007.

 Youth culture

 Bensheim has many offerings for children up to 14 years old, with, for example, a new youth centre, opened on 26 January 2006 offering ample possibilities, busying itself with this.
 The old, bigger youth centre on Wilhelmstraße was then closed.
 For youths, there is relatively little on offer.
 However, work has begun on the new Skate/BMX-park, on the same site where the old one was.
 The park was promoted and planned by youths themselves.

 Bandsheim (“Band Home”) has afforded the youth music scene an outlet that regularly hosts “newcomer” concerts in Bensheim.
 Besides Bandsheim there is also an outlet in Party-Bensheim, which offers a venue for youths to get to know each other, have discussions and make arrangements.
 Both these outlets were founded by youths themselves.

 Bensheim does host an “unofficial” youth club.
 Since the early 1980s there has been “McSlobos”, an inn that had its beginnings in the “Germania-Hof”, which has now been torn down.
 With many live concerts by famous local bands and the guests’ active engagement in political issues, this inn has grown into an attraction for many youths.

 Nevertheless, many youths feel left out, as they must pay for all leisure activities.
 Hence there has also been for some time the will to create a self-administering youth centre.
 To this end, various action groups and campaigns have been started, such as, for example SKJuz, a “promotional club for a self-administering culture and youth centre in Bensheim”, and the action group BürgerMaiStar.

 In 2010 about 50 young people from the region occupied a derelict army complex in order to establish a self-organised youth centre.
 However, the occupation was broken up by police several hours after it had begun.

 As a follow-up to the SKJuz club the JUKUZ Bensheim e.V. was formed, which is still actively promoting the idea of a self-administered, self-organised youth centre.